Connect to a Windows PC from Ubuntu using RDP

 • Windows firewall set to allow incoming RDP connections.

-• The user account intended for the RDP session must have RDP permissions on the Windows system.
+• The user account intended for the RDP session with RDP permissions on the Windows system.

 How to Connect to a Windows PC From Ubuntu

-The Ubuntu (client) and Windows (host) systems need to be configured before establishing an RDP connection.
+The Ubuntu (client) and Windows (host) systems must be configured before establishing an RDP connection.
+This configuration ensures the Windows system allows remote desktop connections and the Ubuntu client has the necessary software to initiate the connection securely.

 Enable Remote Desktop Connection on the Windows Computer